Tesla Model X Insurance Rates

 Rates are averaged for all Tesla Model X models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Tesla Model X Insurance
+How to Find Low Cost Tesla Model X Insurance

-The list below is a quick rundown of the primary concepts that were covered above.
+The following is a review of the primary concepts that were covered in the above illustrations.

-- You may be able to save around $210 per year just by quoting online well ahead of the renewal date
+- You may be able to save up to $210 per year simply by quoting online in advance

 Rate Tables and Charts